ElektraInitiative/libelektra/doc/dev/algorithm.md

 and `kdbSet()` request.

 Afterwards the key hierarchy is static.
 Every application using Elektra will build up the same key database.
-Application specific mountpoints are prohibited because changes of mountpoints would destroy the global key database.
+Application-specific mountpoints are prohibited because changes of mountpoints would destroy the global key database.
 Elektra could not guarantee that every application retrieves the same configuration with the same key names any longer.